tic-top/homepage/_pages/cv.md

   * University of Michigan
   * Duties included: Test the new tokenizer on PsyQA dataset.
 Test different LLMs on our proposed benchmark.
   * Supervisor: Rada Michaelle

+* Fall 2023: Research Assistant
+  * University of Michigan
+  * Duties included: Build a model to predict the SQL execution time on different lakehouse setting
+  * Supervisor: Lin Ma

 Programming Language
 ======